xxxhhbb/sharp-norms-from-finite-structure/README.md

 # sharp-norms-from-finite-structure
-Lean formalization for Sharp Norms from Finite Structure: Graph Matrices and Structured Chaoses.
+Lean formalization for Sharp Norms from Finite Structure